Unit Commitment Predictor With a Performance Guarantee: A Support Vector Machine Classifier: Introduction

 The main drawback of the first two strands is that they may fail to correctly predict the optimal solution.
 One of the main causes of this shortcoming is that they are unable to use pre-existing mathematical form of the optimization problem as they completely replace existing optimization models by machine learning proxies.
 Although in the second strand, a (reduced) optimization problem is solved to find a solution, a feasibility and optimality guarantee might be still missing.

 The third strand develops an estimator function, predicting the value of some variables as a starting point called a \textit{warm start} to speed up the solution process of non-linear or mixed-integer problems \cite{xavier,D2,thomas}.
 The main advantage of this technique is that, depending on the type of the underlying optimization problem, the feasibility and likely optimality of the solution can still be guaranteed, while the problem is being solved faster.
-Nevertheless, the disadvantage is that there might be cases under which a warm start not only brings no significant computational benefit but may also lead to an increase in computational time.
+Nevertheless, the disadvantage is that there might be cases under which a warm start brings insignificant computational benefit or even increases the computational time in an extreme case.
 Among others, this may happen if the warm start suggests an initial solution which is infeasible or far from the optimal point.
 Therefore, reducing the solution time depends on the accuracy of warm start.
+Furthermore, the learning-based data-driven methodologies in the context of power systems overlook how to build an efficient training dataset and generalized learning in the case of unseen data with a performance guarantee.